NMAI New York, NY

 How do I bring my organized group to the museum in New York?

 Self-guided groups of any size are not required to register or have reservations or tickets to visit the museum.
-School groups interested in entry to the imagiNATIONS Activity Center, need to make a reservation.
-For other assistance, email NMAI-GroupReservations@si.edu.
+Student groups interested in timed entry to the imagiNATIONS Activity Center or the Native New York exhibition may make a reservation.

 Does the museum in New York have wheelchairs available?